 Flea larvae and pupae hide in dark places: deep in carpets, under furniture, in soft upholstered furniture, in cracks and crevices in flooring and alongside skirting boards.

 So when you mop or vacuum make sure you get stuck into all those nooks and crannies to help eliminate anything lurking in the shadows!
 It’s a good idea to wash your pet’s bedding at 60°C.

-Using a household spray, such as FRONTLINE HomeGard, will also help kill developing fleas in the environment.
+Using a household spray will also help kill developing fleas in the environment.

 If your dog does have fleas, don’t be disheartened – if you follow our top tips you can get your dog and home out of the flea cycle.